OrionReed/orionreed.com/src/posts/scoped-propagators.md

 ![tools](tools.mp4)

-Scoped Propagators are interesting in part because of their ability to cross the boundaries of otherwise siloed systems and to do so without the use of an escape hatch — all additional behaviour happens in situ, in the same environment as the interface elements, not from editing source code.
+Scoped Propagators are interesting in part because of their ability to cross the boundaries of otherwise siloed systems and to do so without the use of an escape hatch — all additional behaviour happens in-situ, in the same environment as the interface elements, not from editing source code.

-Here is an example of a petri net (left box) which is being mapped to a chart primitive (right box).
+Here is an example of a Petri Net (left box) which is being mapped to a chart primitive (right box).
 By merit of knowing some specifics of both systems, an author can create a mapping from one to the other without any explicit relationship existing prior to the creation of the propagator (here mapping the number of tokens in a box to the height of a rectangle in a chart)

 >NOTE: the syntax here is slightly older and not consistent with the other examples.